 The cauliflower and garlic roast in a hot oven for 20 to 25 minutes, so it’s pretty quick.
 When it is nearly finished roasting, you can prepare the remaining ingredients.

-In a soup pot, cook roughly chopped onion and celery in butter (or olive oil) until soft.
+Just as the cauliflower is finishing in the oven, in a soup pot, cook roughly chopped onion and celery in butter (or olive oil) until soft.
 Then, pour in broth and add the roasted cauliflower.
-I use a rich veggie broth, but chicken broth is also excellent.
+I have two favorite homemade broths for this: veggie broth or chicken broth.

 The garlic will have softened tremendously.
-You can easily squeeze the soft garlic cloves so the roasted garlic flesh can be added to the pot.
+You can easily squeeze the soft garlic cloves to add the roasted garlic flesh to the pot.

 Easy Roasted Cauliflower Soup